Phaplu Everest base camp trek

 When planning your trek into the Everest region you need to consider the months listed above.
 Do you want to be there when the base camp is very busy and alive with climbers aiming for the summit?
-Do you want to have clearer sky’s for good photography?
+Do you want to have a clearer sky’s for good photography?
 You need to consider this in your planning.

-The best climbing season for Everest in April and May each year.
+The best climbing season for Everest is April and May each year.
 Although the last couple of years of climbing on Everest have been stopped by a massive avalanche and earthquake.
-But the trail back to full capacity with lots of people in the Everest Trek.
+But the trail is back to full capacity with lots of people in the Everest Trek.
 The better weather months are always going to have more folks and it’s crowded on the trek route.

 In addition, many people know a few about Nepal but they know much about Mount Everest.
 And trekking in the Everest region is the dream for everyone.
 This trek starts from Lukla – a gateway to the Everest region around 45 minutes flight from Kathmandu or from Phaplu.